-How GPS works- Read this Article to get the knowledge all about GPS
+How GPS works- Read this Article to get knowledge all about GPS

-Following, in fact, I will lead you into the world of GPS, providing you with all the information you need to fully understand the operation of this system that now accompanies us every day in our work and play activities.
-I will then explain the meaning of the acronym GPS, I will mention the history of this technology and then I will go into the heart of the matter giving you some technical details on this technology and explaining how to use it on smartphones, tablets and computers.
+Following, in fact, this article will lead you into the world of GPS, providing you with all the information you need to fully understand the operation of this system that now accompanies us every day in our work and play activities.

 The GPS system, designed by the US Department of Defense, was established in 1973 as a successor to the Transit system to offer the possibility for military vehicles to navigate in space (and time) in any position and in any weather conditions.
 Only in 1991, however, the United States decided to open the use of GPS to civilians, but with some limitations (which did not concern military use): for security reasons, the signal sent by the satellites was “altered” on purpose by a particular mechanism , decreasing the order of precision of the detection of civilian receivers – the detection error could reach up to 950 meters compared to its original position.

-Spatial segment – this is the constellation of satellites arranged in the Earth orbit.
-In total, around the earth, orbit 31 artificial satellites (24 are active, while others become if necessary) arranged on 6 distinct levels, which continuously emit signal on two different channels: L1 for civil use ( SPS), and L2 ( PPS ) for military use.
+Spatial segment – This is the constellation of satellites arranged in the Earth orbit.
+In total, around the earth, orbit 31 artificial satellites (24 are active, while others become if necessary) arranged on 6 distinct levels, which continuously emit a signal on two different channels: L1 for civil use ( SPS), and L2 ( PPS ) for military use.

 User segment – this segment is nothing more than the set of GPS receivers on our planet, both military and civil.
-Generally, a receiver consists of a small processor for processing operations, a GPS antenna and a time source, useful to perform the synchronization operation (I’ll talk about it soon).
+Generally, a receiver consists of a small processor for processing operations, a GPS antenna and a time source, useful to perform the synchronization operation.

-The detection of the position via GPS is based on the trilateration principle : using the radio signals generated by three satellites and the distance of the Earth from each of them, the receiver, thanks to the 3 signal travel time, is able to calculate the point of the planet in which it is located, with a fairly high margin of precision, reproducing it when necessary on a digital map (as I explained before, the SPS localization has an error of less than 20 meters compared to the real position).
+The detection of the position via GPS is based on the trilateration principle : using the radio signals generated by three satellites and the distance of the Earth from each of them, the receiver, thanks to the 3 signal travel time, is able to calculate the point of the planet in which it is located, with a fairly high margin of precision, reproducing it when necessary on a digital map.

 The watch on the receiver, however, is not as precise as what is on board the 3 satellites involved in the triangulation, so the receiver itself is not able to know immediately the exact moment in which the signal has left: for this, the signal sent by a fourth satellite is exploited, useful to “correct” the watch on the receiver and synchronize it with the satellite one.
 This is the reason why, at any point on earth, a GPS receiver can receive signals from at least 5 different satellites (4 operational and one “spare”).

-Before moving on, I feel obliged to provide you with another important piece of information: GPS is the most used positioning system in the world, but it is not the only one.
+Look at other important information: GPS is the most used positioning system in the world, but it is not the only one.
 Some nations and continents, for a number of reasons (including the fact that the GPS space and GPS segment are owned by the USA, a nation that could theoretically prohibit its use at any time), have created positioning systems alternatives: GLONASS (Russia), BeiDou / Compass (Asia), IRNSS (India) and Galileo (Europe).

 What is GPS for?